dlemstra/Magick.NET/docs/Readme.md

 The biggest difference between 6 and 7 is that the latter uses Alpha instead of Opacity.
 You can find some more information about ImageMagick 7
 here: https://www.imagemagick.org/script/porting.php.

+## Default resource limits

+On Windows ImageMagick uses only 50% of the available memory by default for pixel cache.
+If the application where Magick.NET is being used is the only application that uses memory it would be wise to make that limit higher.
+This can be done by calling `ResourceLimits.LimitMemory` with the percentage of total memory that should be used.
+The maximum value that should be used would be around 80/90%.

 ## OpenMP

 Magick.NET no longer uses OpenMP because the C++ Redistributable is statically linked.
 OpenMP is used to perform multithreaded operation on